undevalmeida/rikemorais.courses.docs.python/README.md

-# Python
+# Python 3 - Part 01: Introduction to the New Version of the Language

-Learning to teach Python
+Introductory Python course developed by Alura.